 B.B.A. from Washburn University in Topeka, Kansas, in 1977 and his law degree from Washburn University School of Law in 1980.
 He handles civil cases in both state and federal courts throughout Kansas and in the United States 10th Circuit of Appeals.
 He is a shareholder and managing member of Norton, Wassermann, Jones & Kelly, LLC., Salina, Kansas, where he has practiced law since graduation from law school.
 He is a member of the Saline-Ottawa County and Kansas Bar Associations.
 He is also a member of the Saline-Ottawa County Bench Bar Committee.
-He is a member representing Region IX on the United States Conference of Catholic
+He was again chosen by peer review to be included in the 2022 Edition of The Best Lawyers in

-Bishops' National Advisory Council which meets biannually in Baltimore, Maryland.
-He was again chosen by peer review to be included in the 2019 Edition of The Best Lawyers in America in the practice area of Personal Injury Litigation-Defendants (as he has been chosen in prior years).
+America in the practice area of Personal Injury Litigation-Defendants (as he has been chosen in prior years).
 He has been a member of the Commission since December 2015.